 Macfarlane Group provides interactive tools and resources to employees via mechanisms such as iPads providing employees with the ability to gain information, advise and provide feedback instantly, supporting the continued aim of enhancing the customer experience.

-Each year Macfarlane Group makes a one off donation to a charity chosen by the workforce; for 2015 this was Alzheimer’s Society.
+Each year Macfarlane Group makes a one off donation to a charity chosen by the workforce; for 2016 this was the Royal National Lifeboat Institution.

 Macfarlane Group does not have a specific Human Rights policy at present but it does have other policies, which reflect established human rights principles.
 These are: